NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 function ProductPage({ product, addToCart }) {
   useEffect(() => {
     if (product.isInCart) {
-      showNotification(`Added ${product.name} to the shopping cart!`);
+      // ❌ Avoid using state and effects as an event handler.
+Instead, call the event handling code directly when the event occurs. showNotification(`Added ${product.name} to the shopping cart!`);
     }
   }, [product]);